timescale/docs/timescaledb/getting-started/access-timescaledb.md

 ## Connect to your TimescaleDB server
-Now that we've confirmed that `psql` is installed, it's time to connect to your Timescale Forge instance.
+Now that we've confirmed that `psql` is installed, it's time to connect to your Timescale Cloud instance.

-In Timescale Forge, open the **Service Details** by clicking on the service that you created in [Step 1][launch-timescaledb].
+In Timescale Cloud, open the **Service Details** by clicking on the service that you created in [Step 1][launch-timescaledb].

 Copy the **Service URL** from the information displayed.
 This service URL contains